-Here at Bitsy Bridal, we offer our in house alterations.
+Here at Bitsy Bridal, we offer our in-house alterations.
 This means that we have seamstresses that work with us to complete your gown.
-When you are ready to start the alterations process for you Bitsy Bridal gown you will come back to the shop where your gown, the seamstress, and one of our stylists will meet you.
+When you are ready to start the alterations process for your Bitsy Bridal gown, you will come back to the shop where your dress, the seamstress, and one of our stylists will meet you.

-The first fitting is the first time you try on your gown.
-In this appointment the seamstress will see what needs to be done and talks about any special requests for the gown, like a modest buildup or extra sparkles.
-This is also a good time to bring in the shoes and undergarments you are going to be wearing so the seamstress can take them into consideration.
+The first fitting is the first time you try on your newly arrived gown.
+In this appointment, the seamstress will see what needs to be done, and talks to you about any special requests (a modest buildup, extra sparkles, etc).
+This is a good time to bring in the shoes and undergarments you are going to be wearing, so the seamstress can take them into consideration.

 The second fitting is usually the scariest for brides.
-This is because the gown usually looks taken apart and not like the dream dress you remembered purchasing.
-This is a very important fitting because it gives the seamstress to make any critical adjustments.
+This is because the gown usually looks taken apart, and not like the dream dress you remembered purchasing.
+This is a very important fitting because it allows the seamstress to make any critical adjustments.
 Don’t worry!
 Trust in the process.

 The third and fourth fittings usually involve finishing touch types of adjustments, depending on the work that was done.
 Most brides will have their finished gowns at the end of these appointments!

-Unless you have had something altered before you probably haven’t come in contact with some common terms associated in bridal alts.
+Unless you’ve had something altered before, you probably haven’t come in contact with some common terms associated in bridal alts.
 Here are a few you might hear!

 Brides always wonder what will happen if they get a gown with a long train.
 How does it stay out of the way after the ceremony, when you’re dancing and having a good time?
-To fix this, you get a bustle!
-These are little clips or strings that keep the gown from being stepped on and ruined.
-It usually consists of hidden little clips or ribbons, and will keep the gown looking gorgeous whether the train is up or down.Our seamstress can recommend what type of bustle will work best for your gown.
+You get a bustle!
+A good bustle will tuck away a long train to keep the gown from being stepped on and ruined.
+It usually consists of hidden little clips or ribbons, and will keep the gown looking gorgeous whether the train is up or down.Our seamstress can recommend what type of bustle will work best for you!

 Taking in/Letting out

-More often than not, the dress will come in a bit bigger than anticipated or maybe the bride lost weight.
+More often than not, the dress will come in a bit bigger than anticipated, or maybe the bride lost some weight.
 No need to fear!
 The seamstress will take in your gown to make it fit better.
 She finds the seams in the gowns and brings them in tighter to fit you better.
-Similarly, if the gown is fitting a bit smaller than expected then the seams can be let out a bit to be more comfortable.
+Similarly, if the gown is fitting a bit smaller than expected, then the seams can be let out a bit to be more comfortable.

 Brides always wonder “What bra am I supposed to wear with this dress?”
 The answer is easy!
 You don’t!
-To make you more comfortable and avoid the appearance of straps and such the seamstress will put bra cups in your gown.
+To make you more comfortable and to avoid the appearance of straps, the seamstress will put bra cups in your gown.
 These cups help to support your chest while still keeping the shape of the gown.

 Most brides love to accentuate their figures.
 Boning is one way of doing this.
-Boning is a structure through the front portion of the gown that helps it maintain its shape, and give support and structure to both the bride and the dress.
-If a gown doesn’t have boning the seamstress can put some in for a better fit.
+Boning is a structure through the front portion of the gown that helps maintain shape and give support to both the bride and the dress.
+If a gown doesn’t have boning, the seamstress can put some in for a better fit.
 Or, if the boning is unwanted, it can be removed.

 Wedding gowns are sent to fit 5′ 8″ models.
 Most people aren’t that tall.
-So, to solve this, the bride can wear higher heels, but if that’s not enough (or if the bride is a flats kind of gal), the seamstress can do a hem on the gown to make it shorter.
-Most people think a hem is simply chopping the bottom of the dress off.
-There are many ways to do a hem, and very few of those ways involve completely deleting the bottom part of the dress.
-The seamstress will help you with what type of hem will be beneficial for your dress.
+Of course, the bride can wear higher heels, but if that’s not enough (or if the bride is a flats kind of gal), the seamstress can do a hem on the gown to make it shorter.
+Most people think a hem is simply chopping off the bottom of a dress.
+But there are many ways to do a hem, and very few involve completely cutting the bottom of the dress off.
+The seamstress will help you with what type of hem will be beneficial for your gown.